ZupIT/ritchie-docs/content/en/Formulas/Configure inputs.md

 {{% /alert %}}

-- `required`: boolean that indicates if the input value is required or optional.
+- `required`: Boolean that indicates if the input value is required or optional.

 ```text
 {